Bulldog noses in Australia

 • Lachlan Valley Railway Museum (Cowra): 4204 in original Indian red livery and is operational;

-• Dorrigo Steam Railway & Museum Ltd (Dorrigo): 4206 stored in an operational condition in original Indian red livery and 42102 stored at Blue Circle Cements Plant on Kooragang Island.
-The 42102 had a cosmetic overhaul and was repainted in the SRA Candy stripe livery in the end of 2005.
+• Dorrigo Steam Railway & Museum Ltd (Dorrigo): 4206 stored in an operational condition in original Indian red livery and 42102.
+The 42102 had a cosmetic overhaul and was repainted in the SRA Candy stripe livery in the end of 2005;

 In the state of Victoria:

-• ARHS-North Williamstown Railway Museum (North Williamstown): B83 (in VR blue/yellow livery) and S308 (in V/Line orange/grey livery);
+• ARHS-North Williamstown Railway Museum (North Williamstown): B83 (in VR blue/yellow livery) and S308 (in V/Line orange/grey livery; resides at Newport).

 In the state of South Australia: